-The Concession Stand Committee have the ultimate responsibility for the snack stand.
+The Concession Stand Committee has the ultimate responsibility for the snack stand.
 The following will be completed prior to the start of the season:

-- > The menu shall be posted and approved by the Safety Officer and the League President. - > Concession Safety Procedures will be posted at the concession stand. - ➤ An online sign-up sheet will be maintained to organize and track volunteers during the course of the season.

-- ➤ Only approved volunteers should be in the concession stand.
-At no time should children and/or players be in the concession stand. - ➤ All unpacked food must be handled with paper towels or plastic wrap.
-Staff members must wear plastic/rubber gloves while working. - > All staff members must wash their hands on a frequent basis and always before handling food. - > The concession should be cleaned at the end of each day. - > A first aid kit will be in the concession stand. - > A fire extinguisher will be in the concession stand.
+- > The menu shall be posted and approved by the Safety Officer and the League President. - > Concession Safety Procedures will be posted at the concession stand. - An online sign-up sheet will be maintained to organize and track volunteers during the course of the season. - > Only approved volunteers should be in the concession stand. - All unpacked food must be handled with paper towels or plastic wrap.
+Staff members must wear plastic/rubber gloves while working. - > All staff members must wash their hands on a frequent basis and always before handling food. - > The concession stand should be cleaned at the end of each day. - > A first aid kit will be in the concession stand. - > A fire extinguisher will be in the concession stand.